Mitochondrial Uncoupling

 Click the image above or here to open this pathway in the Pathway Browser

-The UCPs share general structural features with the other mitochondrial transport carriers.
-They have a tripartite structure, consisting of three homologous sequence repeats of approximately 100 residues.
-The carriers also have a signature motif, which is repeated in all members of the family and in all three repeats.
-The transmembrane arrangement of UCPs is 6 alpha-helix regions (2 regions per repeat) spanning the lipid bilayer with the amino and carboxyl termini facing the cytosolic side.
+Uncoupling proteins (UCPs) are members of the mitochondrial transport carrier family.
 The crystal structure of one member of the family, the adenine nucleotide translocase, is known, and UCPs can be successfully folded into this structure to indicate their probable 3D arrangement (Pebay-Peyroula et al. 2003, Kunji 2004, Esteves & Brand 2005).

-The most studied member of the family, UCP1, catalyzes adaptive thermogenesis (i.e. heat generation) in mammalian brown adipose tissue.
+The most studied member of the family, UCP1, catalyzes adaptive thermogenesis (i.e., heat generation) in mammalian brown adipose tissue.
 It does so by promoting a leak of protons through the mitochondrial inner membrane, which uncouples ATP production from substrate oxidation, leading to fast oxygen consumption and ultimately to heat production.
-The thermogenic activity of UCP1 in brown adipose tissue plays an important role when the organism needs extra heat, e.g. during cold weather conditions (for small rodents), the cold stress of birth or arousal from hibernation.
+The thermogenic activity of UCP1 in brown adipose tissue plays an important role when the organism needs extra heat, e.g., during cold weather conditions (for small rodents), the cold stress of birth, or arousal from hibernation.
 UCP1 homologs have been found in lower vertebrates such as fish, where their role is unclear (Cannon & Nedergaard 2004, Jastroch et al. 2005).

 There is strong evidence that the regulated uncoupling caused by these proteins attenuates mitochondrial reactive oxygen species production, protects against cellular damage, and (in beta-cells) diminishes insulin secretion.
 There are also untested suggestions that their transport of fatty acids may be physiologically important (Brand & Esteves 2005, Esteves & Brand 2005, Krauss et al. 2005).
-The modest depolarization brought about by UCP activation is thought to diminish superoxide generation without significantly compromising ATP production, creating a protective, negative-feedback system that complements enzymatic defences against reactive oxygen species.

 Literature References